 Ciao, cari amici!
 Today I am taking you by the hand to a city that often sleeps in the shadow of its famous neighbor, Bologna.
-But if you listen closely to the whispering mists of the Po Valley, you will find Ferrara—a city that embodies the essence of the Renaissance, which I’ve explored this in detail in my guide to another hidden gem, and it tastes of history, nutmeg, and the sweetest earth.
+But if you listen closely to the whispering mists of the Po Valley, you will find Ferrara—a city that embodies the essence of the Renaissance, and it tastes of history, nutmeg, and the sweetest earth.

 The Heart of the Feast: Cappellacci di Zucca#

 The filling is a sacred ritual.
-We use the Zucca Violina, a local pumpkin shaped like a violin case, known for its dense, sweet flesh.
-It is roasted until it caramelizes, then mixed with Parmigiano-Reggiano, a hint of breadcrumbs, and—most importantly—a generous grating of nutmeg.
+We mix the roasted pumpkin with Parmigiano-Reggiano, a hint of breadcrumbs, and—most importantly—a generous grating of nutmeg.

-My nonna always told me, “Giulia, the pasta must be as thin as a dragonfly’s wing, but strong enough to hold the heart of the pumpkin.”
+And let me tell you, here we use real, woody nutmeg freshly grated.
+There is no place for artificial flavors or, heaven forbid, that fake truffle oil that has never seen a real truffle!
+In this kitchen, we respect the pure, honest flavors of the earth.
 When you bite into one, the contrast is divine: the silky, savory sfoglia (egg pasta) giving way to a velvety, sweet interior that dances with the warmth of the spice.

 Where to Find the ‘Real’ Ferrara#